Following the footsteps of many successful superhero-themed fighting games of the past,

 she gets older.

 Even with the high production value, Injustice 2's

-story mode has some surprising flaws.
+story mode has some surprising visual flaws.
 There's some pretty bad aliasing seen in

 the environments.
 Also,

-the aspect ratio of story mode didn't fill my TV screen.
-It used the
+the aspect ratio of story mode didn't fill my TV screen - with

-the action had to be shrunk down on my TV screen, and this isn't a problem I've
+the action had to be so shrunk down, and for the record, this isn't a problem I've

 experienced with story modes in other games.